Client: Pathé Theatres BV

 Interior design: Naço Architectures

-At the request of Pathé, we started a study in mid-2013 into the possibilities for realizing a cinema on the Katwolderplein in Zwolle.
-In this area, which is being developed by Multi Vastgoed, there is space for a cinema in addition to living and a large parking garage.
+In mid-2013, at Pathé’s request, we initiated a study into the possibilities for realising a cinema on the Katwolderplein square in Zwolle.
+This area, under development by Multi Vastgoed, offered space for a new cinema, in addition to residential buildings and a multistorey car park.

-The plinth has room for catering and/or shops, creating an attractive residential climate on the ground level.
-The entrance to the cinema is located on the corner of the Katerdijk and the Pannekoekdijk.
-On the other side of the intersection is the new pedestrian bridge that connects this area with the city centre.
+The plinth offers possibilities for catering establishments or shops, creating an attractive environment on street level.
+The entrance to the cinema is situated on the corner of Katerdijk and Pannekoekdijk.
+On the other side of the intersection is the new pedestrian bridge, connecting the area with the city centre.